SamarthKasar123/wp-plugin-performance-monitor/README.md

 - **Security Monitoring** for high-value targets
 - **Professional Client Reporting** with actionable insights

-Perfect demonstration of skills needed for **enterprise WordPress development at rtCamp**.
+Perfect demonstration of skills needed for **enterprise WordPress development**.

 ---